Mathématique: The Set of All You Don't Know

 “He’s in New York,” Telford continues.
 “He’s been given the Top Tier Recruitment Cocktail but escaped before he got anything else.
 He has no personal memories, and we know exactly where he is.”

 “In four hours, Kiva will have a strike team assembled.
-I’ve already been asked to lead it.
+I’ve been asked to lead it.
 But—” Telford breaks off.
 “There’s nothing stopping you and me from cutting out our trackers, leaving them on the ship, beaming down there right now, and just—asking him.”

 “Asking him if he wants to come with us.
 Asking him if he wants to unlock the nine-chevron address.
 Independent of the Air Force.
 Independent of the Lucian Alliance.
 Just the three of us.
 You, me, and him.”